Hereford to Hoarwithy Canoe and Kayak Route Description

 Launch and Landing Points

 The launch point in Hereford is on the right hand bank underneath the A49 bridge.
 Short term parking is available in Asda’s carpark at the bottom corner closest to the river.
-There is good access to get on and off the river and long stay parking can be found next to the old bridge on Wye Street.
+There is good access to the river and long stay parking can be found next to the old bridge on Wye Street.

 Hereford to Hoarwithy Canoe or Kayak Trip

 Time: 6-8 hours in a canoe or kayak